-As part of the study abroad experience, students also chose a second course in either history, food and wine, Italian language, fine art or anthropology.
-Designed to educate American students, the available courses were taught in English.
+As part of the study abroad experience, students may also choose a second course in either community engagement, history, food and wine, Italian language, fine art or anthropology that may be taught online through the Umbra Institute.
+Designed to educate American students, the available courses are taught in English.

 A student perspective

 Senior nursing major Madison Wichman enrolled in the Writing in Italian Food course.
 “Our class ate lunch at a different restaurant for each session.
 We also toured a vineyard and rode horses on the property,” she says.

 Living in apartments scattered throughout Perugia, the 300+ Franciscan university students enjoyed simple pleasures such as meeting people, riding local transportation and shopping for food.
 As part of their SWK 399 course, they also spent a day in Assisi to learn more about the life and mission and Sts.
 Francis and Clare.

 “Having never traveled abroad, this semester was truly a once in a lifetime opportunity and better than I ever could have imagined.
 The city was so relaxing.
 All of us (Lourdes students) really bonded and became close,” adds Ms. Wichman.